Facts About German Shepherds You Need to Know Before Adopting One

-There are dog people, and then there are German shepherd dog people.
+If you're seriously considering adopting a German shepherd, you should know that there are dog people, and then there are German shepherd dog people.
 I would be lost without my German shepherd, and she knows it.
-If you are planning to adopt a German shepherd, you probably already know a thing or two about the breed and are at serious risk of developing a GSD addiction.
-Here are the 10 things you really need to know before adopting a German shepherd.
+And while you've probably already done a little research on your own, some advice can only come from an experienced GSD lover.
+So here are the 10 things you really need to know before adopting a German shepherd.

 Long walks might tire out other breeds, but not the German shepherd.
 In addition to daily exercise, your new German shepherd will also require some mental stimulation.
 Obedience classes and dog sports can be especially helpful for rescue shepherds.
 Classes and training give you a bonding experience that builds trust and helps your dog figure out their place in your household, and it can help you diagnose any behavior problems early on.